heikomuller/sco-server/README.md

-# Standard Cortical Observer - Web API
+# Standard Cortical Observer - Data Store Web API

-Web API to access different resources managed by the Standard Cortical Observer.
+Web API to access resources (e.g. images, subject anatomies) managed by the Standard Cortical Observer Data Store.

-At this stage the API primarily gives access to resources that are needed to run predictions (i.e., subject, images, experiments, and functional data).
-The functionality needed to run a model will either be added or be part of a separate API that exposes access to a simple workflow engine.
+The API is intended to provide access to resources that are input to run a predictive model (i.e., subject, images, experiments, and functional data) as well as outputs from model runs (i.e., predictions).